Aussie dollar shrugs off more Chinese stimulus

 The Australian dollar stays near a two-year low despite China's stimulus plans, with strong fiscal support and robust iron ore demand offering relief.

-The Australian dollar fell on Wednesday, slightly above its two-year low.
+The australian dollar fell on Wednesday, slightly above its two-year low.
 Chinese authorities have agreed to issue 3 trillion yuan worth of special treasury bonds next year, two sources told Reuters.

 Money market pricing implies a first cut by the RBA will occur only in April or May.
 Economists said the nation's strong fiscal impulse is a key reason the central bank has resisted joining a global easing cycle.